telskamp/FindMac-Gui/README.md

 4. Profit
 5. Do it again

-#Compatibillity
+# Compatibillity
-Only tested on dhcp 2012R2 you need the dhcp powershell module for this script to work
+Only tested on dhcp 2012R2, you need the dhcp powershell module for this script to work